Hike to Wedding Cake Rock From Bundeena

 4. Marley Head

-As mentioned, the extra section from Wedding Cake Rock to Marley Head is optional, but it is worth it.
+As mentioned, the extra section from Wedding Cake Rock to Marley Head is optional but worth it.

 This section is only an extra 20 minutes return, and the far-stretching views of Marley Beach and Little Marley Beach, and beyond, are sensational, especially on a clear and sunny day.